 1. Setback requirements of city adopted streetscapes or adopted design districts shall supersede Table 8-2B-2.
 2. Forty percent (40%) or more of the building mass shall comply with the minimum maximum setback.
 3. Encroachments allowed, in any setback Except for within the 70' setback from the ordinary high-water mark of the Boise River, encroachments may be made as follows: - a.
 Open structures, canopies, balconies, platforms, covered patios, cornices, eaves, or other projections, which do not increase the volume of space enclosed by the building and do not project into any required setback by more than two feet (2'). - b.
 Chimneys, pop-out windows, direct vent gas fireplaces, window seats and other projections which do not increase the usable floor area and do not exceed eight feet (8') in width may project up to two feet (2') into any required setback. - c.
 Fences are exempt from setback requirements, except as otherwise noted in section 8-4A-3 "fences and walls" of this title.
 4. Covered front porches with a minimum of five feet (5') depth or more may encroach into the front yard setback.
-So as to best implement the Comprehensive Plan's vision, the maximum height limitation in the R-3 zoning designation shall not apply if the property is east of Glenwood Street or if the development is designated as a neighborhood destination node or a transportation node by the comprehensive plan

-5. Accessory structures shall not be located in any front yard setback and shall be set back a minimum of five feet (5') from any side or rear property line.

-6. ~~Corner Lot Setbacks: Corner properties shall have one (1) interior side setback and one (1) rear setback.~~

-7. ~~Multi-family dwellings~~ Structures that contain more than one dwelling or nonresidential tenant, or combination thereof shall be considered as one (1) building for the purpose of determining front, side, and rear yard setbacks. ~~The entire group as a unit shall require one front, one rear and two (2) side yards as specified for dwellings in the appropriate district.~~
+5. 4.
+Accessory structures shall not be located in any front yard setback and shall be set back a minimum of five feet (5') from any side or rear property line.
+6. Corner Lot Setbacks: Corner properties shall have one (1) interior side setback and one (1) rear setback.
+6. 7.
+Multi-family dwellings Structures that contain more than one dwelling or nonresidential tenant, or combination thereof shall be considered as one (1) building for the purpose of determining front, side, and rear yard setbacks.
+The entire group as a unit shall require one front, one rear and two (2) side yards as specified for dwellings in the appropriate district.

-8.9.
-When access is taken from a public street, the entrance of the garage shall be set back a minimum of twenty feet (20') from the back of the sidewalk, or property line if no sidewalk is present, as measured perpendicular from the foundation of the structure abutting the driveway.
+8. When access is taken from a public street, the entrance of the garage shall be set back a minimum of twenty feet (20') from the back of the sidewalk, or property line if no sidewalk is present, as measured perpendicular from the foundation of the structure abutting the driveway.
 The purpose of this setback is to provide visibility for vehicles entering into the right-of-way and prevent vehicles parked in a driveway from encroaching into the sidewalk or roadway.